Pylons/pyramid/docs/glossary.rst

      <http://www.muthukadan.net/docs/zca.html>`_ (aka ZCA) is a system
      which allows for application pluggability and complex dispatching based on objects which implement an :term:`interface`.
-     :mod:`repoze.bfg` uses the ZCA "under the hood" to perform view dispatching and other application configuration tasks.
+     :mod:`pyramid` uses the ZCA "under the hood" to perform view dispatching and other application configuration tasks.

    reStructuredText